 Kate Nash is currently wrapping up her current batch of US dates and this Thursday, April 26th, she will headline our very own Theatre of Living Arts, her first show in the City of Brotherly Love and Sisterly Affection since 2013 (To be fair, she did play here three times that year…) And, on her album release day, I got a chance to catch up with Ms. Nash for the first time since, and she assures me that she’s as big a fan of ours as we are of hers: “I love playing Philly, I always have a good time.
 It’s very lovely.
 I just love Philly.”

-Although Kate Nash hasn’t done a proper US tour in quite some time, she has done a number of mini-treks and festival appearances over the years and she did a major tour of the UK last year, with our buddies Skating Polly, celebrating the 10th anniversary of her debut (which, to be honest, I’m still pretty bitter we didn’t get to see stateside…) When I ask her what have been some of the highlights of the time since her last US tour, she mentions these shows, in addition to her now nearly-full-time gig as an actor: “SXSW last year was great.
+Although Kate Nash hasn’t done a proper US tour in quite some time, she has done a number of mini-treks and festival appearances over the years, and last year she did a major tour of the UK with our buddies Skating Polly, celebrating the 10th anniversary of her debut (which, to be honest, I’m still pretty bitter we didn’t get to see stateside…) When I ask about some of the highlights of the time since her last US tour, she mentions these shows, in addition to her now nearly-full-time gig as an actor: “SXSW last year was great.
 I guess GLOW has also really been a highlight and the 10-year anniversary of Made of Bricks was so fucking fun.
 Learning to wrestle has been really cool [laughs].”
 I’m curious how acting compares to her time as a musician and she tells me that it really doesn’t… and that’s actually something she’s a bit thankful for.